TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Examples

 \subsection{Decoherence of a complete-graph state}

-The model presented in this section involves $N$ qubits that are initialized in a complete graph state and which evolution is defined by a Lindblad equation with only dissipators (no Hamiltonian).
+The model presented in this section involves $N$ qubits that are initialized in a complete graph state and whose evolution is defined by a Lindblad equation only with dissipators (no Hamiltonian).
 For this model the time-dependence of numerous observables is known analytically, as discussed in Ref.~\cite{houdayer_solvable_2024}.

-A graph state~\cite{BR01,hein_entanglement_2006} is a pure entangled state that is constructed by the application of some controlled-Z (CZ) two-qubit gates on a product state:
+A graph state~\cite{BR01,hein_entanglement_2006} is a pure and entangled state that is constructed by the application of controlled-Z (CZ) two-qubit gates to a product state:

 where $|+\rangle = \frac 1{\sqrt 2}(|0\rangle +|1\rangle)$ and the product runs over the edges of a graph $E$.
 Here we are dealing with the complete graph case where all possible edges are present in $E$.
-The construction of such initial state (in a mixed form) can be implemented as follows:
+The construction of such an initial state (in pure representation) can be implemented as follows:

 In the present model the dynamics is generated by the following dissipators